 Editor’s Note: Abu Bakr al-Baghdadi, the brutal leader of the world’s most brutal terrorist group, is an enigma to many Westerners.
 Unlike Osama bin Laden, Baghdadi does not grant long interviews to Western journalists.
 So when the group suddenly grabbed Western attention, rumors and false reports abounded.
 William McCants, the director of the Brookings Project on U.S.

 Editor’s Note: The White House summit on Countering Violent Extremism (CVE) that will begin tomorrow is a bold attempt to tackle the “root causes” of terrorism.
 Yet more than a decade after 9/11, neither the United States nor its allies have a strong understanding of how to do so.
 Indeed, the programmatic track record is more one of noble failures than even limited successes.
-My Brookings colleague Will McCants cautions against programs that are too broad and alienate American Muslims, instead calling for a narrow focus on at-risk communities and individuals.

 Editor’s Note: The savage fighting in Syria and now Iraq seems to grow worse every month.
 As the U.S. role in the conflict grows, so too does the need to understand the motivations of the fighters, including Westerners who go off to join the fray.
 Unlike many past conflicts in the Muslim world, the eschatological elements of the Syrian conflict run deep.
 William McCants, my colleague at Brookings who runs the Project on U.S.